-Adult leadership wisdom would tell us that whining about, ridiculing, denying, and avoiding change or engaging in or tolerating victim-think not only embarrasses the profession, it serves to make those dinosaurs irrelevant observers of the inevitable.
+Adult leadership wisdom would tell us that whining about, ridiculing, denying, and avoiding change or engaging in or tolerating victim-think not only embarrasses any profession, it serves to make the participating dinosaurs irrelevant observers of the inevitable.

-I submit that it is better to be community builders – integral to designing the future for individuals, families, neighborhoods, businesses and visitors then finding or creating the resources to make it happen.
+I submit that it is better to be community builders – integral to designing a safe, secure, rewarding future for communities – individuals, families, neighborhoods, businesses and visitors – then finding or creating the resources to make it happen.
 It’s what adult leaders do.

 While you’re here I remind you yet again: LISTEN to one another.